SaiVeena258/Sai-Veena-Kurella_Learning/README.md

 Exploration of lomboks and custom queries.<br>
 Complete ReactJs project with backend using Spring Boot.<br>
 Explored Mockito and java functional programming.<br>
-Docker deployement of ReactJs application.
+Docker deployement of ReactJs application.<br>
+One-One, Many-One and Many-Many mappings backend are done.